PennyLaneAI/pennylane/doc/introduction/templates.rst

 Embeddings encode input features into the quantum state of the circuit.
 Hence, they take a feature vector as an argument.
-Embeddings can also depend on trainable parameters and consist of repeated layers.
+Embeddings can also depend on trainable parameters, and they may consist of repeated layers.

 The following embedding templates are available: